Physical remnant of electroweak theta angles: Chiral rotations and shifts of theta angles

 This result can be compared with the theta term

-where the trace is applied to the gauge fields viewed as vectors in the adjoint rep.\ space, or the rep.\ matrix on the fundamental rep.\ space.
+where the trace $\tr_F$ is applied to the gauge fields viewed either as vectors in the adjoint representation space, or as the representation matrices on the fundamental representation space.
 We see the shift of the theta angle

 under the chiral rotation~\eqref{eq:2-01}, where the second-order indices $I_\psi$ and $I_F$ are determined by